marcelom/marceloatstanford/posts/2013-07-18-whatexactlyisdevops.md

 What such a beautiful and inspiring article to read !

 Now, what about getting this in the workplace ?
 Well...
-This is completely different beast, and I will leave this talk to a later time.
+This is a completely different beast, and I will leave this talk to a later time.